freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Jails --> Edit`
   forms.

-* Rollback for any dataset snapshot is supported in :menuselection:`Storage --> Snapshots`.

-* Help text can now be pinned to the screen, remaining visible when the cursor moves from the help icon.
+* The :guilabel:`ARC Size` graph in
+  :menuselection:`Reporting`
+  now shows the compressed physical L2ARC size.

+* The :literal:`openipmi` package and
+  :file:`usr/local/lib/collectd/ipmi.so` have been removed to disable the non-functional collectd IPMI plugin.

 * An :ref:`Alert` for
   `syslog-ng <https://www.freebsd.org/cgi/man.cgi?query=syslog-ng>`__